My 2-week road trip itinerary from Denver to LA

 Ahhh Arizona, one of the most naturally spectacular states in the US, in my opinion.
 Our first stop will be Page, where we’ll be going deep down into Antelope Canyon and visiting the picturesque Horseshoe Bend.
 If there’s time, we might even do a cruise on Lake Powell, too.

-After Page, we’ll head south to the Grand Canyon.
-This will be my third visit to the national park (yep, I’ve been there twice already!) but to be honest, the Grand Canyon never gets old.
+After Page, we head south to the Grand Canyon.
+This is my third visit to the national park (yep, I’ve been there twice already!) but to be honest, the Grand Canyon never gets old.
 I could visit it a thousand times and there would always be new things to see and do.

-Our plan is to drive from Page to the South Rim via bunch of viewpoints, do a short hike, then stay the night an hour south in Williams, as it can be fairly expensive to stay near the canyon.
+Our plan is to drive from Page to the South Rim via bunch of viewpoints, do a short hike, then stay the night an hour south at a hotel in Williams, as it can be fairly expensive to stay near the canyon.

 Nevada